 Muscle weighs more than fat and bodies that weigh the same look better when they’re more muscle than fat.
 So, gain more muscle and don’t worry about having too much.
 For most men in their 40s, too much isn’t possible when it comes to muscles.

 We’re doing high-impact weight training for one hour a day, four days a week.
 This is helping us gain muscle and muscle strength.
-We started with low weights and are now using medium to heavy weights.
+We started with low weights and are now using medium to heavyweights.

 In between each superset, we run as fast as we can on the treadmill for one minute and then walk slowly on the treadmill for another minute.
 This keeps our resting heart rate up during our one-hour, intense exercise.

-High-impact weight training reduces the risk of injury, both exercise induced and otherwise.
+High-impact weight training reduces the risk of injury, both exercise-induced and otherwise.
 It’s, also, making us metabolic.
 This means our caloric burn is increasing even when we’re in a resting state.

-Therefore, lift weights, and do yoga and palates with a room full of hotties and check out the bodies until you’re satisfied.
+So, lift weights, and do yoga and palates with a room full of hotties and check out the bodies until you’re satisfied.